Assistive technology tools are among the least ‘celebrated’ but most crucial tools in K-12 education today.

 According to the National Education Association (NEA), the number of U.S. students enrolled in special education programs has risen 30 percent over the past 10 years.
 Additionally, the NEA reports that nearly every general education classroom in the country includes students with disabilities, as three out of every four students with disabilities spend part or all of their school day in a general education classroom.

 One tool to help students with disabilities even in the face of a special education teacher shortage is assistive technology.
-Today, assistive technology can help students with certain disabilities learn more effectively.
+Today, assistive technology tools can help students with certain disabilities learn more effectively.
 Ranging in sophistication from ‘low’ technologies such as a graphic organizer worksheet to ‘high’ technologies including cutting-edge software and smartphone apps, assistive technology is a growing and dynamic field.
 Several areas of assistive technology and sample products may be found in any given classroom, making a difference in how students of all abilities learn.